 Note that the quantities produced and sold are equal in both periods 1 and 2.
 So there is no change of inventory and therefore inventory investment does not occur.
 We have I=0 and S=10, so saving and investment are unequal.

 Of course, the product market is normally not cleared and there are inventory changes.
 I have dealt with this case in full generality in Primary and Secondary Markets.

 The inclusion of inventory changes, though, does not alter the fact that saving and investment are never equal.
 And for this simple reason, the familiar story of the interest mechanism cannot be true.

-It is not the case that we do not know what Keynes said, but it is the case that Keynesians have not realized since the General Theory that Keynes's formal argument is provable false (2011).
-This has only been papered over with the ex-ante/ex-post filibuster and this Keynesian verbiage is the very proof of deeper confusion that lasts until this very day.
+It is not the case that we do not know what Keynes said, but it is the case that Keynesians have not realized since the General Theory that Keynes' formal argument is provably false (2011).
+This has only been papered over with the ex-ante/ex-post filibuster and this Keynesian verbiage is the very proof of deeper confusion that lasts to this very day.

 “Throughout the 1920s and 1930s the focus was increasingly on the role of the equality of saving and investment, but the semantic squabbles that dominated much of the debate (the distinctions between ‘ex-ante,’ and ‘ex-post,’ ‘planned’ and ‘realized’ saving and investment, the discussion of whether the equality of saving and investment was an identity or an equilibrium condition) reflected a deeper confusion.”
 (Blanchard, 2000, p.
 1378)

 This includes Keynes “But Keynes, too, sometimes gave the impression of not having fully grasped the logic of his own system.”
 (Laidler, 1999, p.
 281)

 Beyond Keynes’ manifest confusion, the correct relationship is ‘always and invariably’ given here.